-The Company will continue to pursue its investment objective which is to provide capital growth over the long term by investing primarily in undervalued listed securities of companies in the Asian Region ex Japan across sectors.
-Apart from the proposed scheme of arrangement the methods of operating the Company are not expected to change in the foreseeable future.
+The Company will continue to pursue its investment objective which is to provide capital growth over the long term by investing in companies worldwide which the Investment Manager perceives to be undervalued by the market.
+Apart from the proposed scheme of arrangement, the methods of operating the Company are not expected to change in the foreseeable future.

-Environmental, Social & Governance ("ESG") Reporting
+ENVIRONMENTAL, SOCIAL & GOVERNANCE ("ESG") REPORTING